LRWyatt801/atlas-low_level_programming/pointers_arrays_strings/README.md

 4-print_rev.c - Write a function that prins a string, in reverse,
 		followed by a new line
-5-rev_string.c - Write a function that reverses a string
+5-rev_string.c - Write a function that reverses a string 6-puts2.c - Write a function that prints every other character
+	    starting with the first char, followed by new line